-The Kentucky Department of Education (KDE) does not oversee teacher preparation programs for the state.
-The agencies with primary responsibility over teacher preparation are the Education Professional Standards Board (EPSB), which oversees program approval, accreditation, internship, certification and educator ethics, in conjunction with the Council on Postsecondary Education that approves the operation of higher education institutions in Kentucky.
-However, the KDE will continue to partner with the Kentucky Council on Postsecondary

-Education (CPE) and the EPSB to recruit, prepare, support and retain an effective diverse educator workforce.
-KDE will continue to partner with faculty from institutions of higher education in consortia related to educating students with disabilities, understanding and implementing Kentucky's Academic Standards, integrating Kentucky's educator growth and evaluation systems, coordinating the KTIP in collaboration with EPSB and cooperating around Kentucky's educational priorities in order to prepare future educators to be classroom- and school-ready on their first day in a Kentucky classroom or school.
+As a result of the reorganization, the Kentucky Department of Education (KDE) oversees educator preparation programs for the state.
+The Office of Educator Licensure and Effectiveness (OELE) facilitates the EPSB's regulatory requirements relating to educator preparation.
+The OELE works in collaboration with the Council on Postsecondary Education that approves the operation of higher education institutions in Kentucky.
+KDE's responsibilities include a comprehensive review of all educator preparation programs in Kentucky and recommendation to the Education Professional Standards Board to operate in the state.
+In addition, KDE facilitates the state and national accreditation process of all educator preparation providers within the state.
+KDE will continue to partner with the Kentucky Council on Postsecondary Education (CPE) and the EPSB to recruit, prepare, support and retain an effective and diverse educator workforce.
+KDE will continue to partner with faculty from institutions of higher education in consortia related to educating students with disabilities, understanding and implementing Kentucky's Academic Standards, integrating Kentucky's Framework for Personnel Evaluation system, and cooperating around Kentucky's educational priorities in order to prepare future educators to be classroom- and school-ready on their first day in a Kentucky classroom or school.

-KDE will collaborate with partners from P-12, institutions of higher education and LEAs to ensure that transitions from high school education pathways into teacher preparation programs are smooth and efficient, including the negotiation of dual credit and transferability agreements; from teacher preparation programs into field placements, including student and mentor-teacher assignments; and from teacher preparation programs into certified positions, including successful placement and completion of KTIP and induction programs for early career educators.
+KDE will collaborate with partners from P-12, institutions of higher education and LEAs to ensure that transitions from high school education pathways into teacher preparation programs are smooth and efficient, including the negotiation of dual credit and transferability agreements; from teacher preparation programs into field placements, including student and mentor-teacher assignments; and from teacher preparation programs into certified positions.
 KDE will continue to partner with national education organizations, such as Educators Rising and the National Board for Professional Teaching Standards to define, communicate, provide aligned standards for, and support an educator career pathway that begins in early career and extends through advanced credentialing and leadership.
 KDE will provide teacher preparation directly through the NTI for those teachers coming into the profession with multiple years of experience in an industry.
 The NTI provides professional learning and preparation in lesson planning, curriculum, assessment, classroom management and instruction for students with special needs.
 KDE also will provide support for career and technical educators who are seeking alternate certification, including training in effective instruction, curriculum planning, classroom management, instructional planning and professional development.